useblocks/sphinx-needs/docs/configuration.rst

 needs_filter_data
 ~~~~~~~~~~~~~~~~~

-This option allows to custom define extra filter.
+This option allows to use custom data inside a :ref:`filter_string`.

 Configuration example::